Armani-T/Caesium/README.md

 ## Development Setup

-1. Inside of a fresh virtualenv, install development packages by running `pip install -r requirements-dev.txt`.
+1. Install development packages by running `pip install -r requirements-dev.txt` inside a fresh virtualenv (for this project, we use the `.venv` folder).
 2. Assert everything is working by running `pytest tests.py` from the project's root dir.

 ## Contributing

-1. Crete your feature branch by forking the `develop` branch.
+1. Create your feature branch by forking the `develop` branch.
 3. Commit your changes.
 4. Push to `origin/develop`.
 5. Open a pull request.